Sauber Motorsport: 2021

 Alfa Romeo retained both Räikkönen and Giovinazzi with Kubica as the reserve driver for the 2021 season.
 Ahead of the Emilia Romagna Grand Prix, Alfa Romeo confirmed that Callum Ilott would become their test driver.
 The Ferrari power unit agreement with the FIA had finished, meaning the power unit should be back to normal use.

 Alfa Romeo finished ninth in the Constructors' Championship with 13 points.
 Räikkönen scored 10 points by finishing in top 10 on four occasions, while Giovinazzi scored twice to collect the remaining three points.
 Räikkönen tested positive for COVID-19 ahead of the Dutch Grand Prix, forcing him to sit out of the event as well as the Italian Grand Prix a week later.
 Kubica stood in, finishing 15th and 14th respectively.

 2022

 After Räikkönen announced his retirement and the team elected not to retain Giovinazzi, former Mercedes driver Valtteri Bottas and rookie Zhou Guanyu were signed for the 2022 season.
 The team entered the season as Alfa Romeo F1 Team.
 Bottas had a best result of fifth at Imola and finished 10th in the overall standings, whereas Zhou scored points in three races and ranked 18th in the drivers' standings.

+It was the team's best finish in the Constructors' Championship since they had rebranded to Alfa Romeo in 2019, and Sauber's best finish since 2012.